• About Lovely Etc.

 painting stars

-I feel pretty confident this wall looks sufficiently starry and not just like polka dots.
 I think the three things that really made the difference were adding lighter areas to the background, making different sizes of stars, and varying the spacing of the stars.

 starry night mural in nursery